Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

 When $r_k$ are allowed to diverge, the iTOTUP and iTIPUP algorithms converge after at most $O(\log(d))$ iterations to achieve the ideal rate according to Theorems \ref{thm:itopup} and \ref{thm:itipup}.
 The number of iterations needed can be as few as $O(\log(r))$ when the condition is right.
-The power iterations are necessary in order to refine the reliable initial estimates to achieve sharper guaranteed convergence rate.
-Moreover, stronger signal $\lambda$ will result in faster exponential contraction with smaller $\rho$ in \eqref{bound:itopup:cora2} and \eqref{bound:itipup:cora2}, in other words, converging more quickly to the final estimators.